estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 To set up and configure your SSH server, see the [guide](../../../../guides/connect-network/).

-## MySQL on Amazon RDS
+## MySQL on managed cloud platforms

-Amazon Relational Database Service (RDS) is a managed web service providing cloud-based instances of popular relational databases, including MySQL.
+In addition to standard MySQL, this connector supports cloud-based MySQL instances on certain platforms.

+### Amazon RDS

-You can use this Flow connector for MySQL instances on RDS, but the setup requirements are different.
+You can use this connector for MySQL instances on Amazon RDS using the following setup instructions.

 Estuary recommends creating a [read replica](https://aws.amazon.com/rds/features/read-replicas/) in RDS for use with Flow; however, it's not required.
 You're able to apply the connector directly to the primary instance if you'd like.

-### Setup
+#### Setup

 1. You'll need to configure secure access to the database to enable the Flow capture.
   Estuary recommends SSH tunneling to allow this.